 Location: Kanchanaburi - Bangkok

-Right after the breakfast we left the foundation to go to the elephant place.
+Right after breakfast, we left the foundation to go to the elephant place.
 We were in pairs to ride the elephants.
 The tour was kind of scary because we climbed a sharp ridge and then went down a steep slope.
-We also went into the water; luckily, for our cameras the elephants did not shower us.
+We also went into the water; luckily, for our cameras, the elephants did not shower us.

-Then we went to a waterfall but it was without water!
-The girl had changed so that they could swim in the waterfall this was a funny surprise!
+Then we went to a waterfall, but it was without water!
+The girl had changed so that they could swim in the waterfall this was a fun surprise!
 We climbed to the top of it, but we did not jump because of the lack of water.

 Then we said goodbye to the last people from the foundation who had come with us on this half-day trip and took the road to Bangkok.
-We had fun during the beginning of the road but after the 2 stops, we were all tired all fell asleep.
+We had fun during the beginning of the road, but after the two stops, we were all tired all fell asleep.
 The transportation was longer than expected because of the traffic.